Chloé Mons: Biography

-Family
+Personal life

 Mons is the sister of Barnabé Mons, leader of the Lille-based psychedelic rock band Sheetah & Les Weissmullers.
 In 2001, she married fellow singer Alain Bashung, whom she met while shooting the music video La nuit je mens.
 They created a recording of the Song of Songs for their marriage, set to music by Rodolphe Burger.
 They have a daughter named Poppée.